rapidez/docs/src/3.x/configuration.md

 ## Magento configuration

-Some Magento configuration options involve the frontend, as the Magento frontend is not used, most of them don't do anything.
+Some Magento configuration options involve the frontend.
+As the Magento frontend is not used, most of them don't do anything.
 Rapidez listens to some of those configurations:

 Configuration | Explanation
 :--- | :---